The City of Milwaukee Phase 4.1 Order Update

+Below are the Five Key Indicators and Gating Criteria that drive our City’s advancement through the phases and guide our reopening.

 These measures are reassessed every Friday but advancement through the phases can only occur 14 days after we are in a new phase.
-Today is the 6-week mark for Phase 4.1.
+Today is the 7-week mark for Phase 4.1.
 The last update showed a decline in community spread but it was not statistically significant.
-This week is the same as last week; the slope of linear regression is {-0.02 with a P-value of 0.671 (95% CI:-0.14, 0.09)].
-However, our positivity rate has decreased to its lowest point since we started tracking it in May; it is now 4.9%.
-We will hold in phase 4.1 and reassess our progress next week, September 18, 2020 as a statistically significant decline is our goal.
+This week, we have a minor increase.
+The slope of linear regression is {0.12 with a P-value of 0.187 (95% CI:-0.05, 0.28)].
+However, our positivity rate has increased; it is now 6.4 % up from 4.9% last week.
+We will hold in phase 4.1 and reassess our progress next week, September 24, 2020 as a consistent statistically significant decline is our goal.
 MHD will continue to monitor the situation to determine if additional protective measures are necessary to reduce the spread of COVID-19.

 Reminder – Masks are required per the MKE Cares mask ordinance, which went into effect on July 16, 2020 for the city of Milwaukee and the rest of the State on August 1, 2020.
 Please report business violations of the mask laws and order 4.1. by calling 414-286-3674 or emailing cehadmin@milwaukee.gov.
 Complaints will remain anonymous.